-- 24. Financial Action Task Force Public Statement February 2019, (February 22, 2019). - 25.
-UNSCR 2231 (July 2015) revises UN sanctions and other prohibitions, including financial prohibitions, concerning Iran.
-Financial institutions should be aware that the UN maintains a list of individuals and entities subject to targeted financial sanctions. - 26.
-See FIN-2018-A006, "Advisory on the Iranian Regime's Illicit and Malign Activities and Attempts to Exploit the Financial System" (October 2018).
-FinCEN has issued numerous advisories related to Iran.
-See FIN-2018-A007, " "Advisory on the FATF-Identified Jurisdictions with AML/CFT Deficiencies" (October 2018); FIN-2018-A004 FIN-2018-A004, "Advisory on the FATF-Identified Jurisdictions with AML/CFT Deficiencies" (September 2018); FIN-2018-A002, "Advisory on the FATF-Identified Jurisdictions with AML/CFT Deficiencies" (April 2018); FIN-2010-A008, "Update on the Continuing Illicit Finance Threat Emanating from Iran" (June 2010); FIN-2008-A002, "Guidance to Financial Institutions on the Continuing Money Laundering Threat Involving Illicit Iranian Activity" (March 2008); and FIN-2007-A001, "Guidance to Financial Institutions on the Increasing Money Laundering Threat Involving Illicit Iranian Activity" (October 2007). - 27.
-See The U.S. Department of the Treasury's Resource Center, Iran Sanctions page for more information and Treasury's Press Release "U.S. Government Fully Re-Imposes Sanctions on the Iranian Regime as Part of Unprecedented U.S. Economic Pressure Campaign."
+24. See FinCEN Advisory, FIN-2018-A006, "Advisory on the Iranian Regime's Illicit and Malign Activities and Attempts to Exploit the Financial System" (October 2018).
+FinCEN has issued numerous additional advisories related to Iran.
+See FIN-2019-A001, "Advisory on the Financial Action Task Force-Identified Jurisdictions with Anti-Money Laundering and Combatting the Financing of Terrorism Deficiencies" (March 2019); FIN-2018-A007, "Advisory on the FATF-Identified Jurisdictions with AML/CFT Deficiencies" (October 2018); FIN-2018-A004, "Advisory on the FATF-Identified Jurisdictions with AML/CFT Deficiencies" (September 2018); FIN-2018-A002, "Advisory on the FATF-Identified Jurisdictions with AML/CFT Deficiencies" (April 2018); FIN-2010-A008, "Update on the Continuing Illicit Finance Threat Emanating from Iran" (June 2010); FIN-2008-A002, "Guidance to Financial Institutions on the Continuing Money Laundering Threat Involving Illicit Iranian Activity" (March 2008); and FIN-2007-A001, "Guidance to Financial Institutions on the Increasing Money Laundering Threat Involving Illicit Iranian Activity" (October 2007).